lsst/ap_verify/doc/lsst.ap.verify/command-line-reference.rst

    .. note::

-      At present, ap_verify assumes that the provided pipeline is some superset of the AP pipeline.
+      At present, ap_verify assumes that the provided pipeline includes the ``diaPipe`` task from the AP pipeline, and configures it on the fly.
-      It will likely crash if any AP tasks are missing.
+      It will likely crash if this task is missing.

    For the Gen 2 equivalent to this option, see :option:`--dataset-metrics-config` and :option:`--image-metrics-config`.